 - After touching public surfaces with high contact, such as door handles and shopping carts

-How to properly disinfect and sanitize to avoid COVID-19
+How to properly disinfect and sanitize to avoid Covid-19

-Transmission of COVID-19 is most likely between people in close proximity to each other, which means keeping your workplace clean is the most important thing you can do to prevent community spread.
-At Pro Housekeepers, we’ve investigated all the claims about what works and what doesn’t to bring you the latest information on what COVID-19 disinfection cleaning methods and solutions are the most effective at destroying this Novel Coronavirus.
+Transmission of Covid-19 is most likely between people in close proximity to each other, which means keeping your workplace clean is the most important thing you can do to prevent community spread.
+At Pro Housekeepers, we’ve investigated all the claims about what works and what doesn’t to bring you the latest information on what Covid-19 disinfection cleaning methods and solutions are the most effective at destroying this novel coronavirus.

-What cleaning products kill coronavirus?
+What cleaning products kill the coronavirus?

 The Environmental Protection Agency (EPA) has released a list (known as List N) of antimicrobial products that are suitable for use against SARS-CoV-2.
 These include: